 There's an ongoing debate on whether dogs can be vegetarians or not.
 Despite all the hype of vegan diets for canines, most dog experts still agree that your dog is an omnivore, and a lot of them will say that canines do indeed require at least some animal protein.

-A dog’s need for proteins is dependent upon his size, age, breed and his activity level.
+A dog's need for proteins is dependent upon its size, age, breed, and activity level.

-Protein macronutrient that’s good for dogs is present in meats as well as meat by-products like lamb, beef and chicken meal.
-Meats and meat by-products are the best sources of protein for your dog because vegetable proteins are harder to digest for the dog’s system.
+A protein macronutrient that's good for dogs is present in meats as well as meat by-products like lamb, beef, and chicken meal.
+Meats and meat by-products are the best sources of protein for your dog because vegetable proteins are harder to digest for the dog's system.

-Proteins are important for your dog’s immune system, growth and development, especially when your dog is still puppy.
-Dog owners looking for high quality dog food should know that meat protein top the list over animal by-products and vegetable or grain proteins.
+Proteins are important for your dog’s immune system, growth and development, especially when your dog is still a puppy.
+Dog owners looking for high-quality dog food should know that meat protein top the list over animal by-products and vegetable or grain proteins.

-Carbohydrates are important for giving your dog much needed energy as well as fibre.
-They mainly are derived from corn, rice, barley, oats and other types of grain.
+Carbohydrates are important for giving your dog much-needed energy as well as fiber.
+They mainly are derived from corn, rice, barley, oats, and other types of grain.
 Vegetables are commonly used as the main source of carbohydrates for dogs, such as sweet potatoes.

-Dog owners should try to avoid feeding their canines wheat and soy, or lookout for these products on dog food labels as ingredients because those can sometime trigger allergic reactions in dogs.
+Dog owners should try to avoid feeding their canines wheat and soy, or look out for these products on dog food labels as ingredients because those can sometimes trigger allergic reactions in dogs.
 Note that foods that are high in carbohydrates (sugars = glucose) may cause digestive problems for the dog, so it is important to always keep an eye on what kind of carbs your pet can tolerate and alter his diet and eating habits if necessary.